 I went to work the first morning back in London in January and the site was all water.
 I stepped into a box called the man-rider and a tower crane lifted me, Jr and a couple of erectors over fourteen floors like a balloon trip until we were looking down on the skeletal frame of the angular roof of Dracula’s Castle, before it dropped us off to do a job on the roof frame.
 Sometimes, perhaps, I enjoyed working on that site.
 It was just the horrible first ten minutes of consciousness in the mornings that were the worst, before I managed to get out of bed and get dressed, having time only for a cup of tea at best, before getting to the Tube.

-In outrage, Jr grabbed the sledge off him and took a swing but managed to catch it in the hollow.
+In outrage, Richard grabbed the sledge off him and took a swing but managed to catch it in the hollow.
 It spun out of his hands and looped over the side of the building, fortunately landing just inside the hoarding.
 One of the welders gave me a nudge.

 “Are these two for real?”